gitstua/gh-assessment/README.md

 ## Live demos

-### EMU Assessment
+### GitHub Enterprise Cloud Assessment
-A live demo of the GitHub Enterprise Cloud EMU assessment is available at [stuarteggerton.com/gh-assessment](https://stuarteggerton.com/gh-assessment)  - helps you understand if you have considered some key points when configuring GitHub.
+A live demo of the GitHub Enterprise Cloud  assessment is available at [stuarteggerton.com/gh-assessment](https://stuarteggerton.com/gh-assessment)  - helps you understand if you have considered some key points when configuring GitHub.

-The questions for the EMU survey are based on a [list](https://gist.github.com/gitstua/0bd15c1c6e87e947010906bacc749376) I put together for a customer using GitHub Enterprise Cloud EMU to consider to improve security and management.
+The questions for the survey are based on a [list](https://gist.github.com/gitstua/0bd15c1c6e87e947010906bacc749376) I put together for a customer using GitHub Enterprise Cloud EMU to consider to improve security and management.

 ### Quiz on GitHub Foundations
 A quiz for foundational knowledge about GitHub is available at [stuarteggerton.com/gh-assessment/?assessment=quiz-foundations](https://stuarteggerton.com/gh-assessment/?assessment=quiz-foundations)